aleflabo/ADM-HW_10/README.md

 #### Download sets of articles

-The data in usage are available on [Kaggle](https://www.kaggle.com/PromptCloudHQ/airbnb-property-data-from-texas).
+The data in usage are "Airbnb Property Data from Texas" available on [Kaggle](https://www.kaggle.com/PromptCloudHQ/airbnb-property-data-from-texas).

+This data will be the corpus for our analysis.
 ## Script descriptions

 1. __`HW_3.ipynb`__: